Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Proof of Theorem : The trivial fibration cases

-Note that $f$ is a non-increasing function, and if the fixed surface $X_i$ has genus $g_i >0$, then $f$ decreases by at least 2 when it passes through the critical level containing $X_i$ by Lemma \ref{lemma3}, \ref{lemma4}, and \ref{lemma5}.
+Note that $f$ is a non-increasing function, and if the fixed surface $X_i$ has genus $g_i >0$, then $f$ decreases by at least 2 when it passes through the critical level containing $X_i$ by Lemma~\ref{lemma3},~\ref{lemma4}, and~\ref{lemma5}.
 Hence there exists at most one fixed surface $X_i$ with $g_i \neq 0$.
-Because $\Sigma_{min}$ and $\Sigma_{max}$ are spheres, there is at most 1 interior fixed surface $X_i$ with $g_i \neq 0$.
+Since $\Sigma_{\min}$ and $\Sigma_{\max}$ are spheres, there is at most one interior fixed surface $X_i$ with $g_i \neq 0$.

-To sum up, if $M_{red} \cong \Sigma_{g} \times S^2$ with $g \geq 1$, then there are at most four fixed surfaces having non-zero genera in $M$.
-In particular, if there are 4 fixed surfaces having non-zero genera, then these genera are all equal to $g$.
-And if $M_{red} \cong S^2 \times S^2$, then there is at most 1 fixed surface having non-zero genus.
+To sum up, if $M_{\red} \cong \Sigma_{g} \times S^2$ with $g \geq 1$, then there are at most four fixed surfaces having non-zero genera in $M$.
+In particular, if there are four fixed surfaces having non-zero genera, then these genera are all equal to $g$.
+If $M_{\red} \cong S^2 \times S^2$, then there is at most one fixed surface having non-zero genus. \end{proof}